tomitan100/org.openhab.binding.bom/README.md

-# <bindingName> Australia's Bureau of Meteorology Binding
+# <bindingName> Australian Bureau of Meteorology Binding

 This Eclipse Smarthome/OpenHAB binding allows retrieval of Australia's weather forecast from Bureau of Meteorology.